cdktf/cdktf-provider-gitlab/docs/pipelineSchedule.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.5.0/docs/resources/pipeline_schedule#id PipelineSchedule#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.6.0/docs/resources/pipeline_schedule#id PipelineSchedule#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `take_ownership`<sup>Optional</sup> <a name="take_ownership" id="@cdktf/provider-gitlab.pipelineSchedule.PipelineSchedule.Initializer.parameter.takeOwnership"></a>

+- *Type:* typing.Union[bool, cdktf.IResolvable]

+When set to `true`, the user represented by the token running Terraform will take ownership of the scheduled pipeline prior to editing it.

+This can help when managing scheduled pipeline drift when other users are making changes outside Terraform.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.6.0/docs/resources/pipeline_schedule#take_ownership PipelineSchedule#take_ownership}

 ---